Gambierdiscus: Ciguatera

 Several Gambierdicus species produce potent toxin such as ciguatoxin and maitotoxin, which cause ciguatera fish poisoning.
 Humans often consume the toxins, as herbivorous fish, which feed on macroalgae, ingest the dinoflagellates.
 Afterwards, carnivorous fish, which are targeted by fishing industries, move the toxins further up the food chain.
-Ciguatera is the most common form of seafood poisoning caused by harmful algal blooms in the world and its incidences and range appear to spread.
+Ciguatera is the most common form of seafood poisoning caused by harmful algal blooms in the world and its incidence and range appear to spread.
 Best estimates indicate that more than 50,000 people are globally affected every year.
 Currently, G. polynesiensis, G. excentricus and G. silvae are recognized as being highly toxic, but ongoing and future research might identify more toxic metabolites in other species.

 Predictions of ciguatera outbreaks are very challenging, as toxin profiles differ a lot between different species.
 Additionally, our knowledge about the species diversity of Gambierdiscus is limited and the number of described Gambierdiscus species increases every year.
 Furthermore, toxin production of each species varies significantly over time and space due to changes in environmental conditions like nutrient concentrations and sea surface temperature.
 An increase in sea surface temperature in the future might cause spreading of Gambierdiscus species further towards the poles and result in more cases of ciguatera fish poisoning.

+Evolution and systematics

 Species

-The genus Gambierdiscus contains the following species:
+The genus Gambierdiscus contains the following 12 species: